Yassine-Mhirsi/barbechli-scraper/README.md

 3. Try reducing the number of consumer threads
 4. Verify the store and category parameters
 5. Check if the website is blocking automated access

+# API Endpoints

+## Installation
+see updated requirements.txt

+## Usage

+to start Up FastAPI Server run the command: uvicorn api:app --reload

+open your browser and navigate to http://127.0.0.1:8000/products